canonical/charm-relation-interfaces/interfaces/smtp/v0/README.md

 ### Provider

-- Is expected to publish the `host` in the relation databag.
-- Is expected to publish the `port` in the relation databag.
-- Is expected to publish the `auth_type` in the relation databag.
-- Is expected to publish the `transport_security` in the relation databag.
+- Is expected to provide the SMTP details so that the requirer can connect.

 ### Requirer